More Info In The 2024 FAQ

 COSTUMING/CLOTHING: Glitter, feathers, and other bits that shed and scatter are not cool.
 Make sure all parts are firmly attached to the whole and carefully consider the materials used!

 FIREWOOD ASH: If you burn firewood (in an elevated burn barrel or portable fire pit) for heat, pack the firewood ash out with you.
-DO NOT DUMP ON THE EFFIGY / MAIN BURN SCAR!!!!
+DO NOT DUMP ON THE EFFIGY / BURN SCAR!!!!
 SERIOUSLY!

 SOUND